CableDorado2/Ikemen-Plus-Ultra/README.md

 - *Coming Soon!*

 ## Resources
-Here you can find content to build your projects or just for play on Ikemen.
+Here you can find content to install and play on Ikemen.
 - [Mugen Free For All](https://mugenfreeforall.com)
 - [Mugen Fighters Guild](https://mugenguild.com/forum/)
 - [Infinity Mugen Team](https://www.infinitymugenteam.com)